hashicorp/packer-plugin-amazon/.web-docs/components/data-source/ami/README.md

 - `most_recent` (bool) - Selects the newest created image when true.
   This is most useful for selecting a daily distro build.

+- `include_deprecated` (bool) - Include deprecated AMIs in the filtered response.
+Defaults to false.
+  If you are the AMI owner, deprecated AMIs appear in the response regardless of what is specified for `include_deprecated`.

 <!-- End of code generated from the comments of the AmiFilterOptions struct in builder/common/ami_filter.go; -->